 All I can say is OMG!!!

 This trip does not have any nod whatsoever to health and safety; no wonder Peter decided he was having one of his vertigo episodes.
 He was screaming like a girl!
-Actually that was really not the case as we were a party of 4 women/girl including, our guide, and Peter.
-None of us female were screaming.
+Actually, that was really not the case as we were a party of 4 women/girl including, our guide, and Peter.
+None of us females was screaming.
 LOL All we wanted was to get to the end of a very long winding rice terraces footpath.
 Peter was crawling on all fours, at some point, with sheer panic written all over his face.
 I did tell him to go back but he would not have it.
 To distract him I was mentioning names of great English navigators, explorers and travellers.